k-gruenberg/k-gruenberg/README.md

 - 🇩🇪 I'm from Northern Germany
 - 🎓 I'm an undergraduate at Technische Universität Braunschweig
 - 👀 I’m interested in maths, (functional) programming and aerospace
-- 👨‍💻 I've programmed in: Java, Rust, C, Haskell, Python, BASIC, R
+- 👨‍💻 I've programmed in: Java, Rust, C, Haskell, Python, BASIC, R, JavaScript
-- 🌱 I’m currently learning: Python

 <!---
 k-gruenberg/k-gruenberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.